cscsCSCScscs/pyodbc/Drivers-and-Driver-Managers.md

 The driver manager has to communicate with the database driver (and database), and before it can do that, it has to be able to find out what drivers and databases are available.
 This information is stored in two files on the app server - `odbcinst.ini` (for drivers) and `odbc.ini` (for database servers).

-You can usually find out where the `odbc.ini` and `odbcinst.ini` files are on a server by running `odbcinst -j`.
+You can usually find out where the `odbcinst.ini` and `odbc.ini` files are on a server by running `odbcinst -j`.
 Typically they are in the `/etc/` directory, although they may also been stored as hidden files in your home directory, i.e. `~/.odbc.ini`.

-### odbc.ini
+### odbcinst.ini

 Information about ODBC drivers on the app server is stored in the `odbcinst.ini` file.
 It contains a catalog of the drivers which have been installed, including their locations and their familiar names.
 Here is an example of its contents: